kristoffer-dyrkorn/landscapes/README.md

 - Copy the glb files to the `app/` directory (one directory up)
 - Go to the `app/` directory, install the dependencies for the web app: `npm install`, and start an http server there: `python3 -m http.server`
 - Open a browser pointing to `http://localhost:8000` (or, the address your web server uses).
-- Sit back and enjoy the final result!
+- Sit back and enjoy the final rendering!

 ![](https://github.com/kristoffer-dyrkorn/landscapes/blob/main/images/result.jpg)